micro-os-plus/architecture-cortexm-xpack/README-MAINTAINER.md

   only the `package.json`, the `README.md`, `LICENSE` and `CHANGELOG.md`;
   possibly adjust `.npmignore`
 - `npm version patch`, `npm version minor`, `npm version major`
-- push the `xpack-develop` branch to GitHub with `git push origin --tags`
+- push the `xpack-develop` branch to GitHub
+- the `postversion` npm script should also update tags via `git push origin --tags`
 - wait for the CI job to complete (<https://github.com/micro-os-plus/architecture-cortexm-xpack/actions/workflows/CI.yml>)
 - `npm publish --tag next` (use `--access public` when publishing for